phpearth/docs/quality/debugging.md

 ## Zend Debugger

-The [Zend Debugger][zend-debugger] is the PHP extension which should be installed on your Web server in order to perform optimal remote debugging and profiling using Zend Studio.
+The [Zend Debugger][zend-debugger] is a PHP extension that should be installed on your Web server in order to perform optimal remote debugging and profiling using Zend Studio.

 ## FirePHP

-[FirePHP][firephp] is a debugger that enables you to write to Firefox extension Firebug console using a simple PHP method call.
+[FirePHP][firephp] is a debugger that enables you to log to your Firebug Console using a simple PHP method call.

 ```php
 <?php